Generating functions of substitutions: Introduction

-While much can be said about infinite words in this context, Section 4 studies words that arise as the fixed points of substitutions.
-These are self-maps of the words in the alphabet that respect concatenation, and so a substitution is given uniquely by what it does to the letters in the alphabet.
+While much can be said about infinite words in this context, Section~\ref{sect:4} studies words that arise as the fixed points of substitutions, which are infinite one-sided words that are fixed under the substitution rule.
 For every primitive substitution, there exist infinite fixed words of a power of the substitution, that arises naturally.
 Moreover, the fixed word can be chosen uniquely if we fix the starting letter in the alphabet.
 The aperiodicity of a substitution is determined from this infinite word, but can also be more simply determined by its linear algebraic structure.
-Theorem \ref{thm:aperiodictrans} relates the aperiodicity of a substitution with the transcendentality of its affiliated characteristic and position-generating functions.
+Theorem \ref{thm:aperiodictrans} relates the aperiodicity of a substitution with the transcendence of its affiliated characteristic and position-generating functions.

 Substitutions can also be viewed as a tiling of the infinite half-line using a finite set of tiles and a so-called inflation rule.
 This geometric version is in one-to-one correspondence with the symbolic substitutions.
-Using the coordinates of the left endpoints of such a tiling as coefficients, we get another generating function but now with possibly irrational coefficients.
+Using the coordinates of the endpoints of such a tiling as coefficients, we get another generating function but now with possibly irrational coefficients.
 In the case of two letters, and algebraic tile lengths, Theorem \ref{thm:geometric} proves that the substitution is aperiodic if and only if this geometric generating function is transcendental over $\QQ(X)$.

 The last section studies the Fibonacci substitution and what can be accomplished through the recursive structure of polynomials induced by the substitution.
 We show that the position generating functions can be given in terms of the characteristic generating functions, Corollary \ref{cor:fibpostochar}.
 The rest of the section shows that this recursive structure can give us specific knowledge about the zeroes of the characteristic generating function.
 In particular, the characteristic function for the first letter of the Fibonacci substitution is shown to have no zeroes on $(-0.99729758,1)$, almost its whole interval of convergence, and we conjecture that it has no zeroes.